A security requirement, Satyapal Malik on J&K troop build up

 Governor assures no announcement on Article 35A, says Omar Abdullah

-The Governor clarified that there is no information any constitutional changes.
+The Governor clarified that there is no information on any constitutional changes.
 Hence there should be no panic as this is purely a security matter.

 Pure security measures are being mixed with other issues.
 I request all to remain calm and not fall prey to rumours, the Governor also said.